Working with GitHub

 Merging an Eyes source branch with a target branch results in adding new baselines to the target branch or updating its existing baselines according to baseline changes found in the source branch.
 Changes can include both updated baseline images and new, changed, or removed annotations (e.g. an added ignore region).

 Eyes knows how to compare two baselines and determine whether they can be merged automatically or whether user intervention is required.
 For example, an ignore region added to a source baseline step that did not change in the target baseline can be automatically added to the target baseline, but if another ignore region was added to the same step in the target baseline, user intervention is required to determine whether to keep only one of the added regions or both of them.

 As described above, the item on the GitHub pull request page marked scm/applitools/team-name indicates the merge status of the Eyes baselines in the source branch.

-When you click on the Details link for this item, the browser switches to the Test manager Merge branches page preloaded with the source and target branches derived from the pull request.
-If there are no conflicts, then the Test manager displays a pop-up window to confirm this.
+Click on the Details link for this item, to view the Test Manager Merge branches page preloaded with the source and target branches derived from the pull request.
+If there are no conflicts, then the Test Manager displays a pop-up window to confirm this.

 Click Got it! to close the pop-up.

 The Merge branches page shows all of the baselines that have changed in the source branch with respect to the target branch.
 That is, either they don't exist in the target branch, or they exist in the target branch but have changed in the source branch.
 Note that baselines that have changed in the target branch and were not changed in the source branch are not listed and are ignored in the merge process.